 In Dataporten Dashboard the API owner will be able to moderate access to clients on the «Requests» and «Applications» tabs.

-API owners that would like to automatically accept clients to access their APIs, may configure this on the «Permissions» tab in Dataporten Dashboard. (see below)
+API owners that would like to automatically allow clients to access their APIs, may configure this on the «Permissions» tab in Dataporten Dashboard. (see below)

 More fine-grained access control to API¶